Committees

 Guillermo Enrique Babatz Torres

-Appointed as a member of the Technical Committee in January 2015 and additionally forms part of the Investment Committee and the Corporate Practices Committee.
+Appointed as a member of the Technical Committee in January 2015 and additionally serves on the Investment Committee, the Corporate Practices Committee and the Indebtedness Committee.

-Mr. Babatz has been Director of Coordination and Training of Internal Credit and General Director of Insurance and Securities of the Ministry of Finance, General Director of the Federal Mortgage Society, President of the National Banking and Securities Commission (CNBV).
-At the CNBV he was responsible for day-to-day operations and acted as Mexico's representative on the Basel Committee on Banking Supervision (BCBS), the International Organization of Securities Commissions (IOSCO) and the Financial Stability Board (FSB).
-Mr. Babatz is currently a Managing Partner of Atik Capital, a consulting firm specializing in financial structuring, regulatory advice to financial institutions, digital business transformation and risk management.
-He has extensive experience in the financial, stock market, regulatory, risk management and digital transformation of businesses.
-Moreover, he is a director of the Bank of Nova Scotia (Scotiabank) in Canada where he chairs the Risk Committee.
-He is also chairman of the board of Grupo Financiero Scotiabank Inverlat and its subsidiaries in Mexico, as well as Trustee of the IFRS Foundation.
+Mr. Babatz has been director of Internal Credit Coordination and Training and general director of Insurance and Securities of the Ministry of Finance, general director of Sociedad Hipotecaria Federal, president of the National Banking and Securities Commission (CNBV).
+At the CNBV he was responsible for day-to-day operations and acted as Mexico's representative to the Basel Committee on Banking Supervision (BCBS), the International Organization of Securities Commissions (IOSCO) and the Financial Stability Board (FSB).
+Mr. Babatz is currently managing partner of Atik Capital, a consulting firm specializing in financial structuring, regulatory advice to financial institutions, digital business transformation and risk management.
+He has extensive experience in the financial, securities, regulatory, risk management and digital business transformation sectors.
+Additionally, he is a director of Bank of Nova Scotia (Scotiabank) in Canada where he chairs the Risk Committee, he is also chairman of the board of Grupo Financiero Scotiabank Inverlat and its subsidiaries in Mexico, in addition to Crédito Familiar.
 Mr. Babatz holds a B.A. in economics from ITAM and a Ph.D. in economics from Harvard University.
+He is 56 years old.

 Alberto Federico Terrazas Seyffert

-Appointed as a member of the Technical Committee in January 2015 and additionally forms part of the Indebtedness Committee and the Investment Committee, of which he is Chairman.
+Appointed as a member of the Technical Committee in January 2015, he additionally serves on the Debt Committee and the Investment Committee, of which he is the chairman.

-Mr. Terrazas holds a degree in Industrial and Systems Engineering from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM) and an OPM Diploma from Harvard Business School and is the CEO of one of the most important Chihuahua companies in the region, Grupo Punto Alto, a company focused on the construction, real estate, metal mechanics, aeronautics and services sectors.
-He was president of the National Chamber of the Transformation Industry (CANACINTRA) in Chihuahua in the period 2009-2012, President of Economic Development AC 2013-2016 and director of BBVA Bancomer and Banorte.
-He has extensive experience in the real estate and construction sector.
+Mr. Terrazas is an Industrial and Systems Engineer from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
+He holds an OPM Diploma from Harvard Business School and is the executive president of one of the most important companies in the Chihuahua region, Grupo Punto Alto, which focuses on the construction, real estate, metal-mechanic, aerospace, and service sectors.
+He was the president of the National Chamber of the Transformation Industry (CANACINTRA) in Chihuahua from 2009 to 2012, president of Economic Development AC from 2013 to 2016, and a board member of BBVA Bancomer and Banorte.
+He has extensive experience in the real estate and construction sectors.

-Additionally, Mr. Terrazas Seyffert is a member of the board of directors of Copachisa, an industrial design and construction company with more than 9,000,000 m2 built, and has been a member of the board of directors of Demek, a company that has built more than 400 industrial projects in 20 states of the Mexican Republic, Emycsa, a construction company in steel structures that has produced a total of 206 thousand 300 tons of materials, as well as a total of 5 million 670 thousand m2 of sheet roofing, ESJ, a leading company in the design, manufacture and supply of structural steel solutions that has created structural solutions for more than 31 million square meters, GCC, a leading company in the production of cement, concrete, aggregates and innovative solutions in the construction industry, Grupo Ruba, a housing developer with a track record of more than 40 years and Grupo Cofiasa, a company that sells iron and steel products from northern Mexico.
+Additionally, Mr. Terrazas Seyffert is the chairman of the Board of Directors of Copachisa, an industrial design and construction company with over 9,000,000 square meters built, Demek, a company that has built over 400 industrial projects in 20 states of Mexico, Emycsa, a steel structure construction company that has produced a total of 206,300 tons of materials, as well as a total of 5,670,000 square meters of sheet metal roofing, ESJ, a leading company in the design, manufacture, and supply of steel structural solutions that has created structural solutions for over 31 million square meters.
+Additionally, Mr. Terrazas Seyffert is a member of the Board of Directors of GCC, a leading company in the production of cement, concrete, aggregates, and innovative solutions in the construction industry, Grupo Ruba, a housing developer with a trajectory of over 40 years, and Grupo Cofiasa, a product distributor of iron and steel in northern Mexico.

 Enrique Guillermo de Jesús Terrazas Torres